9:00 - 10:30 am: first half of morning course

 Presenter: Alexandra M. Schmidt

 This course aims at giving an introduction to spatial modelling of point referenced and areal level data under the Bayesian paradigm.
 The course is divided into 3 parts.
 The first will introduce spatially referenced data, define Gaussian processes and discuss stationarity and isotropy, then define variograms, and the most used correlation functions.
 Bayesian kriging will also be discussed therein.
 The second part will introduce modelling of areal data and disease mapping.
 In the third part, recent topics in spatial statistics, like spatial confounding, modeling of skewed processes will be discussed.
-We will use NIMBLE software to analyze several real data sets.
+We will use the platform STAN to analyze several real data sets.